g-castillomoro/Network-Informed-Mutational-Route-Predictor-v1/mechanistic_model/README.md

 Usage
 --------

-For users who want to apply the model to a specific pathway of interest have to create a new class with the same format as `castillom_wsp`, `castillom_sia`, etc. The necessary components are listed below.
+For users who want to **apply the model to any pathway of interest** have to create a **new Python class** in the provided code, with the same format as `castillom_wsp`, `castillom_sia`, etc. The necessary components are listed below.

 **Necessary attributes:**